-Six Weeks in Ireland
+Study Abroad in Ireland

-New England Law | Boston—along with California Western School of Law, Mitchell | Hamline School of Law, and Houston College of Law—offers an exciting opportunity to study law during the summer at the Irish Centre for Human Rights at the National University of Ireland in Galway.
-Taught by experts in the field from Ireland and the United States, the program focuses on courses related to international and comparative human rights law and accountability for human rights violations.
+New England Law | Boston—along with California Western School of Law, Mitchell | Hamline School of Law, and South Texas College of Law Houston—offers an exciting opportunity for law school study abroad during the summer at the Irish Centre for Human Rights, National University of Ireland, Galway.
+Taught by experts in the field from Ireland and the United States, the four-week program focuses on courses related to international and comparative human rights law and accountability for human rights violations.

 Established in 1846, the National University of Ireland, Galway, offers degrees in arts, law, medicine, engineering, and other subjects, and has a student body of about 17,000 students from more than 90 countries.
 Participants are housed in university student apartments overlooking the River Corrib.